Find Affordable College Courses

 Walla Walla, WA

-Whitman College landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree astronomy and astrophysics programs.
-Whitman is a small private not-for-profit school located in the small city of Walla Walla.
+Whitman College did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
+It came in at #14 on the list.
+Whitman is a small private not-for-profit school located in the city of Walla Walla.

 Women make up 47% of the astronomy majors at the school.

-Full Astronomy & Astrophysics at Whitman College Report
+Read full report on Astronomy & Astrophysics at Whitman College

 Additional Noteworthy Schools